wjs-529/conflux/README.md

 ## How Connectivity is Established

 VeilNet establishes connectivity through a decentralized, ephemeral architecture that differs fundamentally from traditional overlay VPNs.
-For a comparison with other overlay VPN solutions, see the [official comparison documentation](https://docs.veilnet.app/veilnet-vs-overlay-vpns/).

 ### Control Channel (VeilNet Master)